 Based on these motorcycles and their popularity and versatility, the current Adventure Bikes have been developed with large two-cylinder engines.

-Some of them are the BMW GS, KTM Adventure, Ducati Multistrada, Triumph Tiger and others.
+Some of them are the BMW GS, KTM Adventure, Ducati Multistrada, Triumph Tiger, and others.

 Despite these changes, for dual-sport machines, the most serious problem remains the weight.
 In the “forest” every kilogram in excess is equal to 10 kg. outside.

-Driving a serious off-road with a machine weighing 375 – 400 pounds is extremely difficult and impractical.
+Riding a serious off-road with a machine weighing 375 – 400 pounds is extremely difficult and impractical.

-The basic requirement to Dual-sport motorbikes is to be able to cope well with asphalt and to be able to have a smooth ride on a not so rough forest track.
+The basic requirement for Dual-sport motorbikes is to be able to cope well with asphalt and to be able to have a smooth ride on a not so rough forest track.
 This puts them closer to cruiser motorcycles rather than to off-road.

 The ride is a physical and mental exercise.
 The rider must overcome fallen trunks, stones, water obstacles, steep slopes, downhill, jumps, and more.

-In enduro races often has different types of soil: sand, clay, mud, gravel and even asphalt, which requires a lot of diverse skills from the machine and the rider.
+In enduro races often has different types of soil: sand, clay, mud, gravel, and even asphalt, which requires a lot of diverse skills from the machine and the rider.

-In the biggest Enduro race challenge in the USA – Grand National Cross Country (GNCC) the motorcycles they use for the competition are 400 cc.
+In the biggest Enduro race challenge in the USA – Grand National Cross Country (GNCC) the motorcycles they use for the competition are 400cc.

-The most popular Enduro bikes on the market are 250 cc and 450 cc even though we can also see 125 cc which are very suitable for beginners.
+The most popular Enduro bikes on the market are 250cc and 450cc even though we can also see 125cc which are very suitable for beginners.

 The technical support of Enduro machines is not as demanding as the one of Dirt bikes but we can say that it is close to it.

-Enduro motorcycles must meet all the requirements so that they can get legal street license: exhaust system, lights, electric starter (for the new bikes), large fuel tank.
+Enduro motorcycles must meet all the requirements so that they can get a legal street license: exhaust system, lights, electric starter (for the new bikes), large fuel tank.

 The engines of Еnduro motorcycles are de-tuned Dirt bike engines.
-This provides much easier maintenance compared to the motocross bikes and much more relaxed temper.
+This provides much easier maintenance compared to the motocross bikes and a much more relaxed temper.

 But to be honest, 50+ horsepowers on 220 pounds can’t be really taken as a “relax temper”.
 Most often the de-tuning is made by adding more weight to the flywheel.
 This results in more torque at low revs.

 The other difference is that the Enduro motorcycles have longer gears and most often more gears – usually 5 or 6.
-The suspension of Enduro motorbikes is usually softer than the motocross motorcycles which also brings a significant difference.
+The suspension of Enduro motorbikes is often softer than the motocross motorcycles which also brings a significant difference.

 Motocross (Dirt bikes)